wp-plugins/juna-it-poll/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added Shortcode.
+Juna IT Poll

 = 1.1.0 =
-*Admin page changes. - WordPress Juna IT Poll
+* Admin page changes. - WordPress Juna IT Poll

 = 1.0.5 =
 * You can upload videos, give width and height for images and videos, give font-size and font-family for answers - WordPress Juna IT Poll